Divya10Sodha/Housing_Price_Prediction/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by the Upgrad Team and IIIT Bangalore and helped me to learn a lot about the Exploratory Data Analysis.
+- This project was inspired by the Upgrad Team and IIIT Bangalore and helped me to learn a lot about the Advanced Regression Techniques.
 - I would be greatful to the IIIT Bangalore as well as the Upgrad Team for providing opportunity to work on such real-time project.